pakyow/pakyow/docs/environment/mounting.md

 ```

 ## Mounting Other Endpoints

-Since mounting is implemented as a layer on top of `Rack::Builder`, it is possible to
+Since mounting is implemented as a layer on top of `Rack::Builder`, it's possible to
-mount any rack compatible endpoint.
-Here's an example where we mount a Sinatra
+mount any Rack-compatible endpoint.
+Here's an example where we mount a Sinatra app:
-application.

 ```ruby
 require "sinatra/base"